 On my way to work the following morning, my wife stopped to tell me, “Have a great Nephi day!”
 As I pondered more on her quick and inspired thought, I was reminded of the story of Nephi and his family being asked to leave their home to follow the Lord’s commandments.
 Even though Nephi had to leave a place he loved, he exclaimed, “I will go and do the things which the Lord hath commanded.”1 Just like Nephi, we can be happy about change and doing hard things.

 I am not the only one who has been having these experiences.
 I am inspired by the willingness of our employees in facing this change with excitement and open minds as they prepare to make the move.
 They are all saying “I will go and do” in their own ways as they realize they can do hard things, too.

 It can be difficult to move a family to a new location, to go back to school while raising children, to overcome addiction, or to confront the many other challenges that PathwayConnect students face — but I know the Lord will always prepare a way.
 He is taking care of us through all of life’s trials.

-Nephi’s example inspired Pathway employees to do hard things.
-Through PathwayConnect, students around the world have found the increased faith and self confidence to do hard things.
+Nephi’s example inspired BYU-Pathway employees to do hard things.
+Through PathwayConnect, students around the world have found increased faith and self-confidence to do hard things.
 Learn how PathwayConnect can change your life and apply today!